rzkamalia/gc-mle-certification-prep/README.md

 + Decompose values to parts
 + One-hot encoding
 + Normalization: convert numeric values to a standard.
 Tipically 0 to 1.

+### Note exercise
++ Diagflow > is a natural language understanding platform that makes it easy to design and integrate a conversational user interface into your mobile app, web application, device, bot, interactive voice response system, and so on.
+Using Dialogflow, you can provide new and engaging ways for users to interact with your product.
+Dialogflow can analyze multiple types of input from your customers, including text or audio inputs (like from a phone or voice recording).
+It can also respond to your customers in a couple of ways, either through text or with synthetic speech.

++ AutoML Tables: uses structured data to build models with little input from users.

++ There is no Bigtable ML but BigQuery ML is a managed service for building machine learning models in BigQuery using SQL.

++ Managed datasets in VertexAI provided which of the following benefits: in a central location, create labels, and annotations only.